bjankord/brettjankord.com/src/pages/blog/cross-browser-retinahigh-resolution-media-queries.md

 Most developers are currently writing retina/high resolution media queries similar to the examples below:

 This media query example is from [37signals article on retina images and scss][4].
-It is based on the one in Thomas Fuchs’ Retinafy book but, it has been modified to define the Google Nexus 7 with it’s 1.3 pixel ratio as a retina-capable device.
+It is based on the one in Thomas Fuchs' Retinafy book but, it has been modified to define the Google Nexus 7 with it's 1.3 pixel ratio as a retina-capable device.

 ```css
 @media (-webkit-min-device-pixel-ratio: 1.3),